5. Data Management

 Only public images are supported at this time.

-Globus Online is a transfer service with features such as policy based connection management and automatic failure detection and recovery.
-Pegasus has limited the support for Globus Online transfers.
+Globus offers a transfer service with features such as policy based connection management and automatic failure detection and recovery.
+Pegasus has limited support for Globus transfers.

-If you want to use Globus Online in your workflow, all data has to be accessible via a Globus Online endpoint.
-You can not mix Globus Online endpoints with other protocols.
-For most users, this means they will have to create an endpoint for their submit host and probably modify both the replica catalog and Abstract Workflow generator so that all URLs in the workflow are for Globus Online endpoints.
+If you want to use Globus transfers in your workflow, all data has to be accessible via Globus collections.
+You cannot mix Globus transfers with other protocols.
+For most users, this means they will have to create an endpoint for their submit host, expose their data via a collection and modify both the replica catalog and Abstract Workflow generator so that all URLs in the workflow are referencing the relevant Globus collections.

-1. Using pegasus-globus-online-init, provide authorization to Pegasus and retrieve your transfer access tokens.
+Using pegasus-globus-online-init, a user can provide authorization to Pegasus to retrieve a valid transfer access tokens.
 By default Pegasus acquires temporary tokens that expire within a few days.
-Using –permanent option you can request refreshable tokens that last indefinetely (or until access is revoked).
+Using –permanent option you can request refreshable tokens that last until the token’s session expires (or until access is revoked).
 With endpoints running Globus Connect Server(GCS) versions 5.4+ data collections may require data_access consent to allow to operate on them (e.g., transfers).
-Endpoints that support this usually have their host_id set to None.
-To acquire data_access consent for these endpoints under pegasus, you can use the –endpoints option and list the UUIDs of the endpoints you would like to give pegasus consent for.
+To acquire data_access consent for these collections under pegasus, you can use the --collections option and list the UUIDs of the collections you would like to give pegasus consent for.
+Additionally some endpoints have enabled the High Assurance setting which requires users and tokens to be authenticated under specific domains.
+For example, OLCF DTN is one of the endpoints requiring domain authentication.
+To acquire a domain authenticated token you can use the --domains option and list the domains required.

 5.2.6.
 GridFTP (gsiftp://)